 “I saw them do this once on Lost,”

-I reassured Andie as I smacked a large brown coconut repeatedly against the coral reef.
+I reassured my best friend Andie as I smacked a large brown coconut repeatedly against the coral reef.

 One year and a half ago